alena-c/Cybersecurity/Unit 10/README.md

 **Summary:** What does this honeypot simulate and do for a security researcher?

+p0f performs passive fingerprinting mechanisms for identification of the actors behind TCP/IP communications without any interference.

 <img src="p0f-honeypot.gif">

 #### Cowrie Honeypot

 **Summary:** What does this honeypot simulate and do for a security researcher?

+Cowrie is a honypot of medium interaction.
+It works with SSH ans Telnet.
+It's designed to log brute force attacks and shell interactions by the attackers.

 <img src="cowrie-honeypot.gif">